backdrop-contrib/utz_tokens/README.md

-Time Tokens
+User Time Zone Tokens
 ================

-Time Tokens module provides tokens that lets you embed a date or time within formatted text so that it is displayed in the user's time zone.
+This module provides tokens that lets you embed a date or time within formatted text so that it is displayed in the user's time zone.
+Anonymous users will see it in the default time zone (typically the server time zone).

 A typical usage would be to give the start time of an event in the body of a page that will be seen by people in multiple time zones.

 Tokens are of the form

-[time-tokens:_timestr_|_format_]
+[utz-datetime:_timestr_|_format_]

 where